andrelsyoo/andrelsyoo/README.md

 ☁️ I'm a Software/Devops Engineer enjoying at most.

-🏗 I work on infrastructure (Kubernetes, cloud stuffs and automation mostly) and my job is to help make developers' lives easier and happier.
+🏗 I work on infrastructure (Kubernetes, cloud stuffs and automation mostly) helping make developers' lives easier and happier.